AppSmata/vSongBook4pc/README.md

 ## What it is

-_vSongBook_ (DB4S) is a high quality, visual, open source tool to create, design, and edit database files compatible with SQLite.
+_vSongBook_ (Virtual Songbook) is a high quality, visual, open source tool to give users access to song lyrics of major worship and praise songbooks used in christian gatherings be it in church, weddings, funerals or anywhere where one feels like singing.

-DB4S is for users and developers who want to create, search, and edit databases.
-DB4S uses a familiar spreadsheet-like interface, and complicated SQL commands do not have to be learned.

 Controls and wizards are available for users to:

-* Create and compact database files
-* Create, define, modify and delete tables
-* Create, define, and delete indexes
-* Browse, edit, add, and delete records
+* Browse, edit, add, and delete songs
-* Search records
+* Search songs realtime
-* Import and export records as text
-* Import and export tables from/to CSV files
-* Import and export databases from/to SQL dump files
-* Issue SQL queries and inspect the results
-* Examine a log of all SQL commands issued by the application
-* Plot simple graphs based on table or query data
+* Adjust font types and sizes among other display preferences
+* View songs in presentation mode for use over projector.

 ## What it is not

-This program is not a visual shell for the sqlite command line tool, and does not require familiarity with SQL commands.
-It is a tool to be used by both developers and end users, and must remain as simple to use as possible in order to achieve these goals.
+This program is not a media player tool, and does teach you how to sing some of the songs it comes with.
+It is a tool to be used by anyone who knows the songs contained in it and must remain as simple to use as possible in order to achieve these goals.

 ## Wiki